Engineering vs Law - Which is better?

 To become an engineer, one must take science stream in class 11.
 After 10+2, one needs to pursue B.Tech for which most institutes conduct an entrance exam.
 While to become a lawyer, a person should preferably choose arts stream.
 Otherwise, any student of Science, Commerce or Arts stream can pursue a career in law.

-To pursue a career as lawyer one can pursue 10+2 from any stream.
+To pursue a career as a lawyer, one can pursue 10+2 from any stream.
 After completion of class 12, either you can pursue a 5-year integrated law programme or you can go for graduation in any subject and then pursue a 3 year LLB programme.
-A candidate is required to sit for an entrance exam like CLAT, IPU CET LLB, DU LLB, ULSAT, BHU UET Law, AILET etc. to get admission into Law college/ course.
-Here is a list of top 10 Law colleges in India.
+A candidate is required to sit for an entrance exam like CLAT, IPU CET, DU LLB, ULSAT, BHU UET Law, AILET etc. to get admission into Law college/ course.
+Here is a list of top 10 law colleges in India.

 Top 10 Law Colleges

 There are a number of jobs offered on completion of a degree in engineering or law.
 With more number of multinational companies, law firms coming into existence, the demand for engineers and lawyers is also increasing.
 The average salary for an engineer may vary from Rs.
 3.5 to 5 lakhs per annum while that of a lawyer is around Rs.
 5 lakhs per annum.
 A detailed list of different job prospects is given below.

 An engineer might work in profiles as mechanical engineer, civil engineer, automobile engineer, software engineer, electronics engineer, electronics and communication engineer etc. There are a number of companies such as Infosys, IBM, TCS, Accenture, etc. which hire one after completion of a degree in B.Tech.